HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 #### Author(s):

-- If at any point in time an RFC is no longer implemented within the DCP (either Governance or Technical), the author should add the tag "rfc-deprecated" to the original RFC.
+- If at any point in time an RFC is no longer implemented within the DCP (either Governance or Technical), the author should add the label "rfc-deprecated" to the original RFC.
 - In addition, it is recommended that a short paragraph or note be added in the Summary section of the RFC indicating the deprecated nature of RFC contents with a short explanation of why.
 - No announcement is needed and the change should be considered as "trivial" and therefore can be made without going through any formal review process.